humenda/GladTeX/manpage.md

 Hence screen reader users benefit from an accessible HTML version of the document.

-Furthermore it can be used with Pandoc to convert MarkDown documents with LaTeX formulas to HTML.
+Furthermore it can be used with Pandoc to convert Markdown documents with LaTeX formulas to HTML.

 See [FILE FORMAT('file-format) for an explanation of the file format and